misterdustinface/PacCat/README.md

 # PacCat

-Project by Nicole & Dustin
+Game created by Nicole & Dustin

 TO RUN:
 Go to the libs directory.
 Find the file named PacDaddyEngine.jar.
 Run it as an application.